SkylineCommunications/dataminer-docs/connector-help/connector_help/Arris E6000.md

 On the right-hand side of this page, several page buttons are displayed, which display the following information:

-- **Disk Volume**: Displays theDisk Volume Table, which shows the Volume Name, Volume Size, Volume Usage, and Disk Capacity of each disk on the device.
+- **Disk Volume**: Displays the Disk Volume Table, which shows the Volume Name, Volume Size, Volume Usage, and Disk Capacity of each disk on the device.
 - **PEM Status**: Contains information about the Power Entry Module (PEM).
 The chassis contains two redundant PEMs, which are monitored in the PEM Status table.
 The **PEM Status Table** monitors the overall LED status, feed presence, voltage, and current, and indicates whether breakers are enabled.
 Power distribution within the PEM is divided into 9 power branch circuits: A to I. This is indicated in the **PEM Branch Status Table**.
 - **Fan Status**: Provides an overview of the status of the device fans.
 The chassis contains 3 fan trays, each containing three fans.
 (The fans are numbered 0, 1, 2 from the front view, left to right.)
 The **Fan Status Table** indicates the speed of the fans for each fan tray, the last measured speed level of the fans, and the ambient temperature.
 - **Firmware Version**: Displays the hardware version, software version, and software uptime for slots on the device.